 Finally, we managed to obtain the root reverse shell

 However, it got disconnected after a few minutes

-When i rechecked the redis-cli and i could see that the connection have been disconnected
+When i rechecked the redis-cli and i could see that the connection has been disconnected

-We can read the root flag by using “cat root.txt” command
+We can read the root flag by using the “cat root.txt” command